KybernetikJo/python-control-examples/README.md

 - stable (current stable, v0.9.4)
 - oldstable (current old stable, v0.9.3)

-When there is a new stable verion, unstable will move to stable and stable to oldstable.
+When there is a new stable version, unstable will move to stable and stable to oldstable.